microbiomedata/nmdc-runtime/docs/admin.md

 Data is stored in the `nmdc` database.

 If you need to delete objects copy it to `nmdc_deleted` database under the corresponding collection

+## nmdc-schema update

+1. Set the desired version of `nmdc-schema` in `requirements/main.in`.
+2. `make update-deps`.
+3. commit and push, to trigger GH actions.